benjamminf/craft-matrix-group/README.md

 |--------------------|----------------------------------------------------------------------------------------------------------------------------|
 | `topLevel(blocks)` | Takes in an array of `MatrixBlockModel`'s and filters it to only the top-level ones.                                       |
 | `children(block)`  | Takes in a `MatrixBlockModel` instance and returns an array of `MatrixBlockModel`'s that are children of the passed block. |

+## Roadmap

+- [ ] Allowed child block types setting on group block types
+- [ ] Min-depth and max-depth settings for each block type
+- [ ] Depth limit setting on group block types